ito-takuya/ito-takuya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral researcher at Yale University School of Medicine, working with [John Murray](https://medicine.yale.edu/lab/murray/).
+I am a postdoctoral researcher at Yale University working with [John Murray](https://medicine.yale.edu/lab/murray/).
 I was previously a PhD student at Rutgers University with [Michael Cole](https://www.colelab.org/).

 I am based in NYC.